 Am I weird for wanting to make fromage blanc cake instead of yogurt cake?
 Yes, but I like to make fancy sounding food.
 Do you remember that old Rice Krispies commercial where the mom wanted her family to think she was slaving away all day in the kitchen but she was actually reading a book and eating Rice Krispie treats?
 And then she dusted her face with flour and made a pathetic face before bringing her family the treats?
 That’s kind of what I’m doing here.

 You can use yogurt if you prefer.
-Fromage blanc can be found at most grocery stores near the cheese section (I typically use the brand Vermont Creamy).
+Fromage blanc can be found at most grocery stores near the cheese section (I use the brand Vermont Creamery).
 But you will never make an easier cake.
 You basically just whisk the ingredients together, pour the batter into a loaf pan and bake it.
 The taste and texture is very similar to pound cake but with a bit more texture from the almonds.

 I cooked down blueberries to make the berry compote (use whichever berry you like) but you can even skip this step and just serve the cake with whipped cream and fresh berries.
 But don’t tell anyone it’s easy.
 Make them think you slaved away all day in your kitchen.
 Just because.